vinaya-class/vinaya-class.github.io/src/21-sekhiyas-1.md

 ... in inhabited areas: a training to be observed.

+_Note:_ Consider the proper use of socks, shoes, boots, wellingtons, sunglasses, mobile phones, ear phones in public spaces.

 ## Sk 73-75, Toilet etiquette

 Not being ill, I will not ...